Battle of Volnovakha: Aftermath

 On 14 March, following the battle, a Ukrainian Su-25 was shot down by Russian forces near Volnovakha.
-The pilot, Roman Vasyliuk, captured by Russian forces was later released on 24 April, by a Russo-Ukrainian prisoner swap.
-Following the Russian capture of the city, the local newspaper "Nashe slovo" ceased publication, as most of the staff has left Volnovakha.
+The pilot, Roman Vasyliuk, was captured by Russian forces then later released on 24 April during a Russo-Ukrainian prisoner swap.
+Following Russia's capture of Volnovakha, the local newspaper Nashe slovo ceased publication, as most of the staff had left the city.
 Lidia Tarash, one of the journalists at the newspaper, was forced to flee after Russian troops targeted her house.

-The capture of Volnovakha cemented the closure of Ukrainian lines and the beginning of the siege of Mariupol, which lasted until May 16.
+The capture of Volnovakha ensured the closure of Ukrainian supply lines and the beginning of the siege of Mariupol, which lasted until 16 May.

-On November 1, Ukraine claimed to have destroyed a Kadyrovite base and 10 pieces of military equipment near Volnovakha.
+On 1 November, Ukraine claimed to have destroyed a Kadyrovite base and 10 pieces of military equipment near Volnovakha.

 On 22 February 2023, chief of the Main Directorate of Intelligence of the Ministry of Defense of Ukraine Kyrylo Budanov described the defeat at Volnovakha as one of the three major Ukrainian defeats during the Russo-Ukrainian War, the other two being the defeat at the battle of Sievierodonetsk and the occupation of Crimea and parts of Donetsk and Luhansk oblasts by Russia in 2014.